 All Golf R models are outfitted with front, side and side curtain airbags in addition to traction and stability control systems and ABS.
 Post-collision braking is also standard.

-Rivals to the Golf R include the Mitsubishi Lancer Evolution and the Subaru Impreza WRX STI, which share the VW's all-wheel-drive, turbo four configuration.
+Rivals to the Golf R include the Subaru Impreza WRX STI and the Ford Focus RS, which both share the VW's all-wheel-drive, turbo four configuration.